 BEFORE YOU GO…

 Did you print your directions to make your baby blankets?
 Awesome!
-Now plan a day to buy your fabric!
+Now tag a friend who you think would join you:

 Sometimes when we tell others our goals, we’re more likely to follow through if we have someone holding us accountable.
-If this project sounds like something you’d be interested in—comment below that you’re going to participate!
+Comment below that you’re going to participate!
 Just comment with a simple “I’m in!” and I’ll encourage you along the way.